CoasterFan5/biotrack-unity/README.md

 }
 ```

-You can also listen in for when a game stops, by adding a function that takes a boolean argument (which represents if the game is continuing or not).
+You can also listen in for when a game stops using `OnFinish`.
+By adding a function that takes a boolean argument you can perform different actions based on if the session is continuing or not.

 ```csharp
 public void Start() {